coleman-zachery/react_tutorial/react_tutorial_project/README.md

 *updated app using new components*
 ![alt text](image-2.png)

-## State and Effect Hooks
-State allows components to manage and respond to changes in data.
-Effects are used to perform side effects in function components.

-### useState Hook
+## useState Hook
-The useState hook allows you to add state to functional components.
+The useState hook allows you to add state management to functional components.

 ``` tsx
 // src/components/Counter.tsx (make this file)